corinfinite/brp-pacu/README.md

 ## Building

-If you are building from the git repo you must first run `./autogen.sh` to generate the Autotools files.
+If you are building from the git repo you must first run `./autogen.sh` to setup the build.

 Run the traditional `./configure`, `make`, and `make install` to install BRP-PACU.